Getting Started with Althea Operator Tools

 The Ops Tools Monitor page can be sorted and filtered in different ways.
 By default, each view is sorted by router balance, highest balances at the top, and lowest at the bottom.
 This is convenient for quickly identifying routers with a low balance that are at risk of being enforced (throttled for non-payment) to the Free Tier.

-Click the All Users button at the top left and select Search Users.
-Enter a keyword to search for, such as a user name, phone number, address, etc. Despite the name, this is a global search and will return any keyword parameter from all the router cards in that network. suggest dev change the name from ‘search users’ to just ‘search’
+Click the All Users button at the top left and select Search.
+Enter a keyword to search for, such as a user name, phone number, address, etc. Despite the name, this is a global search and will return any keyword parameter from all the router cards in that network.

 The Search tool is very powerful, but can easily return too many results to be helpful.
-The Comments field can contain keywords to help refine search results.
+The Comments field can contain keywords to refine search results.
 Think of this a bit like hashtags.
 Identifier words such as Gateway, Relay, and Endpoint can be added to every comment field, as quick and easy keywords.
-Search ‘gateway’ and quickly check the status of every gateway in your network.
+Search “gateway” and quickly check the status of every gateway in your network.
 If you want to take the concept further, you can also have short and easy-to-remember nicknames for key sites.
 If you have a relay named RadioTower1, you can add the keyword RadioTower1 to the comments field of every router downstream of that relay.
 Then if the relay has an issue, you can search RadioTower1 and see every user who is affected by that issue.
-This can also be very helpful in finding the subset of user that need to be notified about a relay’s upcoming maintenance.
-So thoughtful implementation of keywords from the onset is highly recommended, you’ll thank yourself later.
+This can also be very helpful in finding the subset of users that need to be notified about a relay’s upcoming maintenance.
+With this in mind, thoughtful implementation of keywords from the onset is highly recommended: you’ll thank yourself later.

 Tips & Tricks